wilson1yan/teco/README.md

 ## Datasets
 You can uses the scripts in `scripts/download` to download each dataset.
 Data is stored in Internet Archive, and you will need to first install the pip package: `pip install internetarchive`

-We offer the following datasets (note that you will require 2x the dataset size due to downloading and untar-ing):
+We offer the following datasets (note that you will require 2x the dataset size due to downloading and untar-ing). :
 * `dmlab.sh`: DMLab dataset with 40k trajectories of 300 64 x 64 frames - 54GB
 * `dmlab_encoded.sh`: DMLab dataset pre-encoded using the VQ-GAN - 5.4GB
 * `minecraft.sh`: Minecraft dataset with 200k trajectories of 300 128 x 128 frames - 210GB
 * `minecraft_encoded.sh`: Minecraft dataset pre-encoded using the VQ-GAN - 27GB
 * `kinetics600_encoded.sh`: Kinetics-600 pre-encoded using the VQ-GAN - 42GB

+Run each script with: `sh scripts/download/<script>.sh <download_dir>`

 Habitat download links coming soon.